patriciogonzalezvivo/eyeo16/README.md

 <iframe src="https://vine.co/v/ixuihjh1Un6/embed/simple" width="600" height="600" frameborder="0"></iframe><iframe src="https://vine.co/v/ixunethi9MB/embed/simple" width="600" height="600" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>

 Note:
-I feel that is re introducing a dialog with my work in daily bases, and this have being incerdible fructific
+Today I feel that the language of my choose are shaders.
+And this helps me to have a dialog on the daily bases.
+Also helps me that have lot of restrictions.

 --